-- (1) the name, address, and telephone number of the taxpayer; - (2) the appropriate taxpayer identification number or numbers; - (3) the tax period or date for which the tax was paid; - (4) the nature and kind of tax paid; - (5) the amount which the taxpayer claims was erroneously paid; - (6) a statement of facts supporting the taxpayer's position;

-- (7) a statement outlining the reasons for the claim, including law or other authority upon which the taxpayer relies; and - (8) other relevant information that the department may reasonably require.
+- (1) the name, address, and telephone number of the taxpayer; - (2) the appropriate taxpayer identification number or numbers; - (3) the tax period or date for which the tax was paid; - (4) the nature and kind of tax paid; - (5) the amount which the taxpayer claims was erroneously paid; - (6) a statement of facts supporting the taxpayer's position; - (7) a statement outlining the reasons for the claim, including law or other authority upon which the taxpayer relies; and - (8) other relevant information that the department may reasonably require.

-The statutory provisions concerning a refund claim are South Carolina Code §§12-54-85 and 12-60-470.
+The statutory provisions concerning a refund claim are South Carolina Code §12-54-85 and Chapter 60, Article 5, Subarticle 1 of Title 12.